tengku-hanis/robvis_edited/README.md

 # robvis_edited
-This repo contains edited rob_traffic_light function from robvis package for Quadas-2 tools.
+This repo contains edited rob_traffic_light function from [robvis](https://github.com/mcguinlu/robvis) package for [Quadas-2](https://www.bristol.ac.uk/population-health-sciences/projects/quadas/quadas-2/) tools.
 So, both main domains are included in the plot:

-a) risk of bias
+a) Risk of bias
-b) applicability concerns
+b) Applicability concerns

 How to use?
 Load robvis package, then source the R file from this repo.